• Skip to primary navigation

 Classic Stone Crab

-1) In Florida, stone crabs are harvested October 15 through May 15.
+1) In Florida, stone crabs are harvested October 15 – May 2.

-3) Commercial crabbers might put out as many as several thousand traps each year; recreational anglers are allowed 5 traps (with a license, of course).
+3) Commercial crabbers might put out several thousand traps/year; recreational crabbers are allowed 5 traps.

-4) Unlike other crab harvesting methods, stone crabbers remove only one approved-size claw from each crab, then they return the crab to the water.
-An adult crab will regenerates its claw after about 1 year and, within 3 years, it will have regained about 95% of its original claw size.
-The process is carefully managed by the Florida Fish & Wildlife Conservation Commission, to ensure longevity of the species.
+4) Commercial crabbers remove 1 approved-size claw from each crab and return the crab to the water.
+An adult crab regenerates a claw after ~1 year and, within 3 years, will have regained about 95% of its original claw size.
+The process is managed by the Florida Fish & Wildlife Conservation Commission.

-5) Many commercial fishermen cook the claws on their boats after harvesting — it not only ensures freshness, but also reduces the possibility of meat sticking to shells.
-When cooked, they take on that beautiful red-orange color.
+5) Many commercial crabbers cook claws on their boats, ensuring freshness and reducing possibility of meat sticking to shells.
+When cooked, they turn a beautiful red-orange color.

-6) Stone crab has white, flaky meat that’s sweet, tender and oh-so-delicious.
+6) Stone crab has white, flaky meat that’s sweet and tender (some crabbers say the early catch is the sweetest).

-7) Most seasoned crab eaters will tell you that the best way to enjoy them is cold, but you can also enjoy them slightly warmed.
+7) Most seasoned crab eaters say the best way to enjoy them is cold, but warm is great, too.

-8) Once you crack open the shell, you can devour the meat all by itself OR dip it into a sauce — the classic, must-have is mustard sauce, but drawn butter runs a close second.
+8) You can enjoy the meat by itself OR dip in a sauce — the classic is mustard sauce, but drawn butter is great, too.

-Here are some colorful floats and well-worn traps used by one of our seasoned, local crabbers:
+Here are some colorful floats and well-worn traps used by a seasoned, local crabber:

 Stone Crabs are Here!